Opinion | A Coke and a genocide

 Researchers uncover dramatic drops in Uyghur birth rates — in 2019, “at least 186,400 fewer children were born in Xinjiang compared to what would have been expected if birth rates had remained static at the pre-2017 baseline,” the report says — but then China hides more data, so reports are dated, fragmentary and, almost certainly, far less terrible than the truth.

 What is to be done?
 The report calls on China, which proclaims its innocence, to allow a U.N.-authorized commission access to Xinjiang to investigate.
-Certainly it should be at the top of President Biden’s agenda when he holds a tele-summit with President Xi Jinping Monday.
+Certainly it should be at the top of President Biden’s agenda when he holds a tele-summit with President Xi Jinping on Monday.

 Hoja puts it more simply: “Please, I ask international community, break silence,” she said.
 “This is not a Uyghur tragedy.
 This is a human tragedy.”